-Line 2 - Add the amount you reported on Step 7, Line 52a through Line 52v, of all the Schedule(s) K-1-P you issued to your partners and enter the total here.
+Line 2 - Add the amounts you reported on Step 7, Line 52a through Line 52u, and Step 7, Lines 53a through 53b, of all the Schedule(s) K-1-P you issued to your partners and enter the total here.
 Include amounts you reported to both your resident and nonresident members.

-Line 3 - Add the amounts shown in Section B, Column E for all the partners or shareholders for which you have checked the box in Section B, Column D.
+Line 3 - Add the amounts shown in Section B. Column E for all the partners or shareholders for which you have checked the box in Section B, Column D.